Xavi-Linux/myalgebra/README.md

 ## MyLine

-It implements some basi line functionalities
+It implements some basic line functionalities.

 ```python